IcedCode/Orbit/README.md

 # Orbit
-Game manager for Fluenza Network
+Game manager in development for fun by Daniel & Sam